Most people really struggle to get out of their bed each morning. It’s a real power struggle between their higher self and the lazy self.

 Once you have the goal written down, you must create an empowering emotional connection with it.

-It’s very important to create the emotional connection as it’ll influence your subconscious and furnish you with the drive and determination you need to jump out of bed and go after your goal despite of failures.
+It’s very important to create the emotional connection as it’ll influence your subconscious and furnish you with the drive and determination you need to jump out of bed and go after your goal despite failures.

 There are many ways to create the emotional connection.
 Here are a few methods…